django/deps/draft/orm-field-api-related-improvement.rst

     text = models.TextField()
     flags = models.OneToMany(Flag)

-That way, if you had a new content type (say, a "Post"), it could also participate in flagging, without having to modify the model definition of "Flag" to add a new foreign key.
+That way, if we had a new content type (say, a "Post"), it could also participate in flagging, without having to modify the model definition of "Flag" to add a new foreign key.
 Without baking in migrations, there's obviously no way to make the underlying SQL play nice in this
 circumstance: one-to-many relationships with just two tables can only be expressed in SQL with a reverse foreign key relationship.
 However,